Shehabov/Heartly/README.md

 ## Problem Statement
 In a statement,

-> Given clinical parameters about a patient, can we understand the most correlated attributes and reasons for heart disease? can we also build an accessible and usable web app that allows users to key in their data and see if they have a risk of heart attack or not?
+> Given clinical parameters about a patient, can we understand the most correlated attributes and reasons for heart disease? can we also build an accessible and usable web app that allows users to key in their data and see if they have a risk of having a heart attack or not?

 ## Installation